Taliban: International relations

 At the United Nations Security Council meeting in New York on 26 January 2022, Norwegian Prime Minister Jonas Gahr Støre said the Oslo talks appeared to have been "serious" and "genuine".
 Norway says the talks do "not represent a legitimization or recognition of the Taliban".
-In the same meeting, the Russian Federation's delegate said attempts to engage the Taliban through coercion are counter-productive, calling on Western states and donors to return frozen funds.
+In the same meeting, the Russian Federation's delegate said attempts to engage the Taliban through coercion were counter-productive, calling on Western states and donors to return frozen funds.
 China's representative said the fact that aid deliveries have not improved since the adoption of UNSC 2615 (2021) proves that the issue has been politicized, as some parties seek to use assistance as a bargaining chip.

 Iran, Pakistan, Turkmenistan, the Russian Federation, and China were the first countries to accept the diplomatic credentials of Taliban-appointed envoys, although this is not equivalent to official recognition.